manian0430/create-agent-chat-app/agent-chat-app/README.md

 - **LangSmith API Key**: (only required for connecting to deployed LangGraph servers) Your LangSmith API key to use when authenticating requests sent to LangGraph servers.

 After entering these values, click `Continue`.
 You'll then be redirected to a chat interface where you can start chatting with your LangGraph server.

+## Features

+### Enhanced API Key Management
+- Secure storage of LangSmith API keys in browser's local storage
+- Real-time validation of API key format
+- Visual feedback for valid/invalid keys
+- Easy key management with save/clear functionality

+### Getting Started with API Keys
+1. When you first launch the application, you'll be prompted to enter your API key
+2. The key should start with `lsv2_pt_`
+3. Valid keys will show a green indicator
+4. Invalid keys will show a red indicator and cannot be saved
+5. You can clear your stored key at any time

+> [!NOTE]
+> The LangSmith API key is only required when connecting to deployed LangGraph servers.
+For local development, you can skip this step.